checkly/docs.checklyhq.com/site/content/docs/api-checks/timeouts-timing.md

 ![api monitoring timing phases](/docs/images/api-checks/timing-phases.png)

+{{<info>}}
+"wait" is the time it takes for the underlying Node HTTP module to get a socket from the network layer.
+This time can vary quite a bit, usually it goes from 900 microseconds to some milliseconds.
+Most clients for API / webpage will have this lag too.
+{{</info>}}

 >**Error: ESOCKETTIMEDOUT.** Sometimes API checks return this error, without any other information on what caused it.
 >- This is a socket timeout error.
 Essentially there is no successful connection with the API at the TCP and/or DNS level.
 Then, Checkly is closing the connection after the usual 30 seconds timeout, because the server didn’t respond.
 >- Usually the root cause for this error is intermittent network issues on the application side.